Random Stability of Random Variables: Composition Semigroups

 \subsection{Parameterization}

 Here, we use $c = \mathbb E[N] \ge 1$ (for the standard $X$, we have $\alpha = 1$), and the semigroup operation on $c$ is multiplication.
 This exactly matches the notation in \cite{Bunge} with $e^t$ instead of $c$, and $t \ge 0$.
 The corresponding semigroup operation here is addition.
 However, in other literature, a different parameterization is used: $p \in (0, 1)$.
 Historically, $N$-stable $X$ arose as weak limits of scaled random sums of random variables.
-Much like classic stable distributions are weak lmits of scaled and shifted sums of a deterministic nut growing number of independent identically distributed random variables.
+Much like classic stable distributions are weak limits of scaled and shifted sums of a deterministic but growing number of independent identically distributed random variables.
 Therefore, the notation was used is $\nu_p$ instead of $N$, with

-where $Z$ is, in fact, the standard $\nu_p$-stable random variable for any $p$; and $\Xi$ is a subset of $(0, 1)$ with limit point $0$.
-They found it more convenient to impose this limit assumption, and not derive it from scratch.
+where $X$ is, in fact, the standard $\nu_p$-stable random variable for any $p$; and $\Xi$ is a subset of $(0, 1)$ with limit point $0$.
+The parameter $p$ plays the same role as the parameter $p$ from geometric distributions in~\eqref{eq:geometric}.
+In other cases, these distributions could be defined only for some $p \in (0, 1)$.

+Some previous authors found it more convenient to impose this limit assumption, and not derive it from scratch.
 Often, another additional condition was imposed: $\mathbb E[\nu_p] = 1/p$.
 Normalizing by convergence and expectation at the same time.
 But this might not be conistent, and we avoid this notation here.
 The reason is subtle: Match the discussion in Section 1, Remark~\ref{rmk:conv}, with the $p$-notation, and recall the two cases, with $\mathbb E[N\ln N] < \infty$ or $\mathbb E[N\ln N] = \infty$.
 In both cases, we do have $\mathbb E[N_k] = c^k$.

 \begin{itemize} \item For the case $\mathbb E[N\ln N] < \infty$, or equivalently, $\mathbb E[Z] = 1$, we can let $p = c^{-k}$ and $\nu_p = N_k$.
 Then

 \item If $\mathbb E[N\ln N] = \infty$, or equivalently, $\mathbb E[Z] = \infty$, then either let $p = c^{-k}$; then $\mathbb E[\nu_p] = 1/p$ but not $p\nu_p \to Z$; or let $p = 1/C_k$, then $p\nu_p \to Z$ but $\mathbb E[\nu_p] \ne 1/p$.
 We prefer parameterization $p = 1/C_k$. \end{itemize}